anon-blue/anon.blue/README.txt

 ow me e'hoaawI'll show you mine".
 So anyway theressy wi, 12 years old, heart pou nding, blood rushing in my ears, and the chick (who was a year older than me act ually) takes off her panties and hikes her little skirtonly wayWhat did I do, yo u ask?
-I whistled for a cab, and when it came near, the license plate said "fres h" and there were dice in the mirror.
-If anything I could say that this cab was rare, but I thought "naw forget it, yo home to bel-air!"
-I pulled up to the hous e about seven or eight and I yelads thithe cabbie "yo homes smell ya later!"
-Loo ked at my kingdom, I was finally there.
-To settle my throne as the prince of bel -air. me, but all I heard was something that sounded like a quiet moan.
+I whistled for a cab, anreathing.
+I sat back on the bed, unable to keep f rom staring at her butt.
+There was just something about the curves of her h
+   ass that was really hot.
+If I hadn't already known she was ‘diff  please stay with me stay with me whoever reads this. angle.
+Acting on a sudden urge, I reac hed over and        squeezed her ass with both hands.
+I kinda expected her to ye ll at me, but all I heard was something that sounded like a quiet moan.
 Wonderin g how far she would let me explore, I slowly pushed her cheeks apart until I cou ld see her little pink butthole.
 It looked clean and was glistening slightly wit h sweat.
 Feeling strangely drawn to it, I moved my hand down and rubbed it light